Fellow of the ARA (FARA)

 Fellow member submission criteria and information

-Fellowship of the ARA (FARA) is the highest level of membership offered by the ARA.
-It is only available to Registered members with significant experience, or who have made a significant contribution to the wider record-keeping profession.
+Fellowship (FARA) is the highest level of membership offered by the ARA.
+It is only available to Registered members with significant experience who can demonstrate their contribution to the wider record-keeping profession, and a commitment to continuing their professional development.

 Eligibility and enrolment

-Candidates must be a Registered member of ARA, and have held Registered status for a minimum of 10 years.
-Candidates must also have completed at least one successful revalidation cycle.
+Candidates must be a Registered member of ARA, and have held Registered status for a minimum of nine years.
+Candidates must also have completed at least one successful revalidation cycle before enrolling onto the Fellowship programme.

 Transition arrangements 2017-2023 PACR Route: ARA members who have already revalidated their PACR status successfully are eligible to work towards Fellowship of the ARA without the need to complete a Registration revalidation.
 This route will close in 2023.